barn2plugins/document-library-lite/readme.txt

 == Changelog ==

-= 1.1.1 =
+= 1.1.2 =
-Release date 14 November 2024
+Release date 26 November 2024

-* Dev: Tested up to WordPress 6.7
+* Dev: Tested up to WordPress 6.7.1
-* Dev: Added the promo protect
+* Dev: Updated the internal libraries

 See changelog.txt for more details.